agentmorris/camera-trap-ml-survey/README.md

 * Do some manual classification, e.g. for error-prone species
 * Post-processing and ecological analysis

 They present a case study on camera trap data from Norway, from 92 camera traps, target species are small mammals (lemmings, voles, stoats, weasels).
 Trained a six-class ResNet-50 classifier using TF via KerasR.
-Splitting appears to have been random (not by camera), but this may matter less than usual here, because their camera are enclosed in a metal box, so the background is very controlled (see below).
+Splitting appears to have been random (not by camera), but this may matter less than usual here, because their cameras are enclosed in a metal box, so the background is very controlled (see below).
 Resizing to ImageNet resolution probably also matters less here than it would for small mammals in typical camera traps.

 They found 99.3% accuracy on the 97.3% of images that were classified above a confidence threshold.
 On data from a subsequent season, accuracy fell to 95.3% on existing cameras, and 90.7% on new cameras.